ceph/ceph/doc/rados/operations/crush-map.rst

 #. **Bucket Types**: Bucket ``types`` define the types of buckets used in your
    CRUSH hierarchy.
-Buckets consist of a hierarchical aggregation of storage locations (e.g., rows, racks, hosts, etc.) and their assigned weights.
+Buckets consist of a hierarchical aggregation of storage locations (e.g., rows, racks, chassis, hosts, etc.) and their assigned weights.

 #. **Bucket Instances:** Once you define bucket types, you must declare bucket
    instances for your hosts, and any other failure domain partitioning